coollabsio/documentation-coolify/docs/troubleshoot/dashboard/dashboard-slow-performance.md

 ## Summary of Common Issues
-- **Cloudflare Rocket Loader:** Commonly responsible for issues when using a Cloudflare-managed domain.
+- **Cloudflare Rocket Loader:** Most of the time, Rocket Loader causes issues when using a Cloudflare-managed domain
-- **Server or Internet Issues:** If the problem persists even when accessing via the IP address.
+- **Server or Internet Issues:** Unstable internet connections between the server and user can lead to performance problems.